1. They exclusively represent tenants.

 Finally, the broker negotiates directly with the contractor and the landlord’s representative to ensure the desired occupancy date is met on schedule.

 The broker manages preparation of final documents, checks for accuracy and coordinates all necessary signatures and deposits in order to complete the transaction.

 When the tenant’s suite is under construction, the broker checks on the accuracy of the build out and the pace, in order to accommodate the desired occupancy.

 5. Following Through With the Lease Details Throughout the Occupancy

 A reliable broker is always available and should be utilized to ensure that all the terms of the lease are adhered to and fairly enforced the whole time.
 He or she will monitor the escalations in the lease rate and audit the operating expenses.
 Then they will step in if it appears they have rose to quickly.

 After your lease is up, you will usually have the opportunity to renew or find a lease through them as well.

 About the Author

-Chuck White serves as Vice President of Office Brokerage Services at Prime Realty in Jacksonville, FL primerealtyinc.com.
-He has an extensive depth of experience in the commercial real estate industry starting in 1982 with Coldwell Banker Commercial (now CB Richard Ellis).
-During his years brokering in Jacksonville, Chuck has personally completed some of the market’s largest tenant representation and investment/ development transactions.
-This track record has led to multiple awards from - Northeast Florida Chapter’s (NAIOP-NEFL), including twice recipient of the Office Broker of the Year, Office Deal of the Year, Redevelopment Award of the Year and Chapter Merit Award for his work in defeating 2010's "No on 4 Campaign".
+Tyler Saldutti serves as Chief Executive Officer at Prime Realty in Jacksonville, FL primerealtyinc.com.
+He has an extensive depth of experience in the commercial real estate industry starting in 2005 with NAI Realvest.
+During his years brokering in Jacksonville, Tyler has personally completed some of the market’s most successful tenant representation and investment/development transactions.
+This track record has led to multiple awards; including, Northeast Florida Chapter’s (NAIOP-NEFL) Developing Leader of the Year, Jacksonville Business Journal 40 Under 40 Top Business Leaders, and Costar Power Broker Recipient.